 A telescope is an instrument that collects and focuses light.
 The nature of the optical design determines how the light is focused.
 Some telescopes, known as refractors, use lenses.
 Other telescopes, known as reflectors, use mirrors.
-The StarSeeker 80mm telescope is a refractor telescope that uses an objective lens to collect light.
-The StarSeeker 114mm and 130mm are reflecting telescopes with a primary and secondary mirror to gather and focus light.
+The LCM 60 and 80 telescopes are refractor telescopes that use an objective lens to collect its light.
+The LCM 114 is a reflecting telescopes with a primary and secondary mirror to gather and focus light.